$t$-sails and sparse hereditary classes of unbounded tree-width: Preliminaries

 \subsection{Graphs - General}

-A graph $G=(V,E)$ is a pair of sets, vertices $V=V(G)$ and edges $E=E(G)\subseteq V\times V$.
-Unless otherwise stated, all graphs in this paper are simple, i.e. undirected, without loops or multiple edges.
+A graph $G=(V,E)$ is a pair of sets, vertices $V=V(G)$ and edges $E=E(G)\subseteq [V]^2$.
+Unless otherwise stated, all graphs in this paper are simple, i.e., undirected, without loops or multiple edges.
 The number of vertices in a graph $G$ is denoted $|G|$ and the number of edges $\|G\|$.
 The \emph{degree} $d_G(v)=d(v)$ of a vertex $v$ is the number of edges at $v$.

-If vertex $u$ is adjacent to vertex $v$ we write $u \sim v$ and if $u$ is not adjacent to $v$ we write $u \not\sim v$.
+If vertex $u$ is adjacent to vertex $v$ we write $u \sim v$.
 We denote $N(v)$ as the neighbourhood of a vertex $v$, that is, the set of vertices adjacent to $v$.
 A set of vertices is \emph{independent} if no two of its elements are adjacent and is a \emph{clique} if all the vertices are pairwise adjacent.
 We denote a clique with $r$ vertices as $K_r$ and an independent set of $r$ vertices as $\overline{K_r}$.
 A graph is \emph{bipartite} if its vertices can be partitioned into two independent sets, $V_1$ and $V_2$, and is \emph{complete bipartite} if, in addition, each vertex of $V_1$ is adjacent to each vertex of $V_2$.
 We denote this by $K_{r,s}$ where $|V_1|=r$ and $|V_2|=s$.

 A \emph{tree} is a graph in which any two vertices are connected by exactly one path and a \emph{forest} is a collection of disjoint trees.
-A \emph{star} $S_k$ is the complete bipartite graph $K_{1,k}$: a tree with one internal node, which we will refer to as the \emph{star node}, and $k$ \emph{leaves}.
+A \emph{star} $S_k$ is the complete bipartite graph $K_{1,k}$: a tree with one internal vertex, which we will refer to as the \emph{star-vertex}, and $k$ \emph{leaves}.

-A \emph{cycle} $C_k$ is a closed path with $k$ vertices.
-A cycle $C_k$ has a \emph{chord} if two of its $k$ vertices are joined by an edge which is not itself part of the cycle.
+A \emph{$k$-cycle} is a closed path with $k$ vertices.
+A $k$-cycle has a \emph{chord} if two of its $k$ vertices are joined by an edge which is not itself part of the cycle.
 A \emph{hole} is a chordless cycle of length at least $4$.

 An \emph{$(m \times n)$-wall} is a graph whose edges are visually equivalent to the mortar lines of a stretcher-bonded clay brick wall with $m$ rows of bricks each of which is $n$ bricks long.
 More precisely, we can define the wall $W_{m \times n}=(V,E)$ using a square grid of the usual $(x,y)$ Cartesian coordinates.